JallRex/100DaysOfCode/README.md

 ## Day 18.
 (24.Nov)

-- Decided that I'll be spending some time recreating Flickr for project 17 in CSS and Html.
+- Decided that I'll be spending some time recreating the first page of Flickr for project 17 in CSS and Html.
 Might add JS functionality at the end if I see fit.

+## Day 19.
+(25.Nov)

+- Finished the CSS part of the website.
+- Decided to work on another project as well.